Deaf, Learning Disabilities,

 Jodi Becker

 My name is Jodi Christel Becker, and I am a Deaf adult with learning disabilities.
 I received a diagnosis of learning disabilities in high school, including a visual processing disorder and slow processing speed, which I later confirmed in college.
-My 14-year-old Deaf daughter, DJK, also has learning disabilities.
+My Deaf daughter, DJK, also has learning disabilities.
 We share similar diagnoses, as these traits can be hereditary.
 To better understand the effects of visual processing disorders, feel free to click on the link to my "Tearing Down the Wall" story.

 @http://www.dys-add.com/dyslexia.html#anchorFamousLists